PIH/pih-emr-invoke/README.md

 repositories.

 This repository should be the parent directory of all of your OpenMRS directories.
-Please see the "Setup" section (first-time or existing OpenMRS) appropriate to your situation.
+Please see the "Setup" section appropriate to your situation, whether you need to set up PIH EMR or you just want to use this with an existing setup.

 ## What does it do?